 2. The realization that, as human beings, we all suffer.
 That we are not being singled out.
 This helps to put our suffering into perspective and help us feel less isolated.

-3. Being kind to and supportive towards yourself, rather than using harsh criticism or self-condemnation for being imperfect.
+3. Be kind to and supportive towards yourself, rather than using harsh criticism or self-condemnation for being imperfect.
 In a way, you tell yourself, “You are not alone; I am here for you.”